jmcintyre24/Graphics-II-Course-Project/README.md

 - [x] Two Different Functional Lights on the same drawn geometry.
 (Point Light & Directional Lighting)
 - [x] Dynamic Change in direction of directional light & dynamic Change in position of positional light.
 - [x] Normal Mapping on a full 3D complex mesh.
 - [x] Unique Pixel Shader using relative position, time, and a wave.
-(Sin) Causes whatever it using that pixel shader to pulse and change colors based on the X and Y.
+(Sin) Causes whatever mesh/object that is using that pixel shader to pulse and change colors based on the X, Y, and time.